 Route 7 Bridge would be named after Marine Lance Corporal Osbrany Montes De Oca

-(TRENTON) – Legislation Assembly Democrats Marlene Caride and Gary S. Schaer (both D-Bergen/Passaic) sponsored to rename a bridge after fallen North Arlington native and United States Marine Lance Corporal Osbrany Montes De Oca was approved 77-0 Thursday by the Assembly
+(TRENTON) – Legislation Assembly Democrats Marlene Caride and Gary S. Schaer (both D-Bergen/Passaic) sponsored to rename a bridge after fallen North Arlington native and United States Marine Lance Corporal Osbrany Montes De Oca was released Monday by an Assembly panel.

 De Oca died in February in Afghanistan while supporting combat operations.

 The bill (A2676) would designate the Route 7 Bridge between the Township of Belleville and the Borough of North Arlington as the Lance Corporal Osbrany Montes De Oca Memorial Bridge.